jese11/HCP-wiki-public/PublicData/HCP Data Release Updates Known Issues and Planned fixes.md

 **DSM\_Antis\_Pct              DSM\_Antis\_T**

-******Completed Fix:**Labels and definitions of T-Scores for the ASR Syndrome and DSM-Oriented Scales were updated with the rerelease of the 7T HCP functional data in April 2018.****
+***Completed Fix:Labels and definitions of T-Scores for the ASR Syndrome and DSM-Oriented Scales were updated with the rerelease of the 7T HCP functional data in April 2018.***

-* *******"Noise\_Comp" NIH Toolbox Words in Noise variable data incomplete in ConnectomeDB*******
+* **"Noise\_Comp" NIH Toolbox Words in Noise variable data incomplete in ConnectomeDB**

-**Between HCP data collection for subjects released in the 500 Subjects Release and 900 Subjects Release, NIH Toolbox changed how the Words In Noise (WIN) audition test was administered to subjects (through computer speakers in v1 to through earphones in v2).
+Between HCP data collection for subjects released in the 500 Subjects Release and 900 Subjects Release, NIH Toolbox changed how the Words In Noise (WIN) audition test was administered to subjects (through computer speakers in v1 to through earphones in v2).
 Due to how our internal database was recording the scores for WIN v1 and WIN v2 separately, only the v1 scores have been correctly released in ConnectomeDB under the "Noise\_Comp" variable, the WIN Computed score.
 Subjects tested with WIN v2 (most subjects newly released in S900 and S1200 releases) erroneously have either no score listed or a score of -99.
-NIH Toolbox has verified that the v1 and v2 WIN scoring has been normed to be directly comparable, so we plan to combine the v1/v2 scores for release as the single "Noise\_Comp" variable. ****Completed Fix:**Words In Noise v2 scores were added to the "Noise\_Comp" variable released with the rerelease of the 7T HCP functional data in April 2018.****
+NIH Toolbox has verified that the v1 and v2 WIN scoring has been normed to be directly comparable, so we plan to combine the v1/v2 scores for release as the single "Noise\_Comp" variable.

+***Completed Fix: Words In Noise v2 scores were added to the "Noise\_Comp" variable released with the rerelease of the 7T HCP functional data in April 2018.***

-* *******Some EMOTION variables were swapped in ConnectomeDB "In-scanner performance data"*******
+* **Some EMOTION variables were swapped in ConnectomeDB "In-scanner performance data"**

-**For many previously-released participants (specifically, subjects initially released up to and including the "500 Subjects Release"), some "In-scanner performance" EMOTION variables were swapped in behavioral data .csv files downloaded from ConnectomeDB (either from the quick downloads section of the S1200 project page or from the subject dashboard).
+For many previously-released participants (specifically, subjects initially released up to and including the "500 Subjects Release"), some "In-scanner performance" EMOTION variables were swapped in behavioral data .csv files downloaded from ConnectomeDB (either from the quick downloads section of the S1200 project page or from the subject dashboard).
 Specifically, the Emotion\_Task\_Acc and Emotion\_Task\_Face\_Acc variables were swapped, and the Emotion\_Task\_Median\_RT and Emotion\_Task\_Face\_Median\_RT variables were swapped.
 The following data were not affected: .csv files for individual scan runs (obtained via Connectome-in-a-Box or downloaded .zip packages), and values for participants that were first released in the 900 Subjects Release and subsequent releases.**

 ******Completed Fix:** The EMOTION variables in ConnectomeDB .csv files were corrected as of July 28, 2017.
 The EMOTION task accuracy and reaction time variables for all affected participants are correct in spreadsheets downloaded after this date.****